hos-b/sqlgen/docs/writing.md

   1. Takes a connection reference and iterators
   2. Takes a `Result<Ref<Connection>>` and iterators
   3. Takes a connection and a container directly
+- The SQL generation adapts to the database dialect:
+  - PostgreSQL uses the efficient COPY command for bulk inserts
+  - Other dialects use prepared INSERT statements